wso2/ETAC/outlooks/blockchain4integration_outlook.md

 On one hand, individuals and organizations need to interact with others who are not known, and establishing trust with those parties is a crucial requirement.
 Currently, trust is built through rules, professionals (e.g., lawyers), and brokers.
 This process is both slow and expensive.
 Blockchain could potentially establish trust faster and cheaper.

 On the other hand, centrally operated systems or services have gained deep mistrust.
 Examples of such systems include ecosystems, such as Facebook or a land registry operated by few.
-Blockchain enables us to decentralize those operations and limit the harm done by a few individuals or organizations.
+Blockchain enables us to decentralize those operations and limit the potential harm done by a few rouge individuals or organizations.

 Furthermore, in some cases, blockchain enables us to keep immutable records of everything that happens, which can be audited and verified as needed.
 The knowledge about immutability both reassures participants and deters potential attackers.